Analysis | Tucker Carlson and the curious effort to equate attacks on racism with attacks on Republicans

 “On the anniversary of George Floyd’s murder, we reflect on the fact that dismantling systemic racism is also a national security priority,” White House national security adviser Jake Sullivan tweeted.
 “The fight for racial justice at home and abroad is foundational to our future & to how the world sees us.”

-Cotton quote-tweeted the tweet and added: “This tweet is approved by the Communist Party of China.”
+Cotton quote-tweeted it and added: “This tweet is approved by the Communist Party of China.”

 At least Sullivan’s tweet referenced the narrower concept of “systemic racism,” which Republicans balk at and which many Americans dispute exists, in one measure or another.
-Cotton’s argument seemed to be that focusing on such things weakens our national security apparatus, while Carlson’s seems to be more along the lines that acknowledging and combating racism and white supremacist terrorism is inherently somehow anti-Republican or part of an effort to impugn all white Republican men.
+Cotton’s argument seemed to be that focusing on such things weakens our national security apparatus, while Carlson’s seems to be more along the lines that acknowledging and combating racism and white supremacist terrorism is inherently somehow anti-Republican or part of an effort to impugn all White Republican men.

 But Sullivan wasn’t saying this was the top priority; he was saying merely that it was a priority.
 Even Trump at various points allowed that system racism might exist in this country to some extent.